syakirharis25/workers/README.md

 EVERY 5,000 YEARS
 ---
 Explore new planet on the new galaxy to recruit more workers into the company.
 Tell any creature I found on any planet in the universe, "join the workforce, may the force be with you".
-Bring all the best fruits from planet Earth produced by human workers that the company recruited in planet Earth.
+Bring all the best fruits from planet Earth produced by human workers that the company recruited in planet Earth, so they can first see and taste the final result of the company workforce before deciding to join the company.
 <br /><br />
 Align all the workers in all the planets in the Solar System in perfect order, perfect command.
 Try to read properly every stars on the sky to create efficient route into another galaxy, to recruit more workers into the company.